learn-co-curriculum/dsc-combining-dataframes-pandas/README.md

 ## Summary

-In this section you learned how to use concatenation to join together multiple DataFrames in Pandas.
+In this lesson, you learned how to use concatenation to join together multiple DataFrames in Pandas.